> PORTFOLIO

 Clients

-Moody Point Association — This site is a redesign of the site for the condo association where we now live.
-It contains informaiton for residents as well as prospective residents.
+Moody Point Association is a redesign of the site for the condo association where we now live.
+It contains information for residents as well as prospective residents.
+This new design has a few public pages and also a private interactive area where residents may take part in keeping themselves, as well as the site, up to date.
+I've used the WordPress Content Management System because it provides a way to individualize permissions.

-Deerfoot Publications — This is a site I designed to sell a book which my husband wrote and I designed and prepared for printing.
+Deerfoot Publications is a site I designed to sell a book which my husband wrote and I designed and prepared for printing.
 What fun to share our talents and travels on a project together!
+(This was my first Web site back in 2000.)

-Women's Business Network — This is a pro bono site for a group of which I was a long-time member.
+Women's Business Network is a pro bono site for a group of which I was a long-time member.
 As my second site (after Deerfoot Publications) it was a wonderful learning experience.
 This site allows members to get updates on events and gives prospective members a sense of the organization.
 It also provides brief summaries on the 80 members and links to member sites.
-Since we moved the site is now being maintained by Lisa Marble of Rose and Marble Designs.

 Personal — The following 2 pages were set up to show friends some trip photos.
 They show two different ways of presenting photos.